How much can I save in a year?

 Hopefully, our suggestions regarding how much to save in a year have been helpful.
 If you follow these tips, by the time 365 days is up, you’ll have created a tailored savings pot ideal for your unique situation.
 If you’re just starting, the prospect of saving can be daunting, but you’re now equipped with some handy insights to get you started.

-Savings are not only important for your desired future lifestyle, but they’re also a fantastic safety net for you to fall back on in emergencies.
-If you create a savings fund, you’ll be able to rely on it in inconvenient, unexpected moments (such as when your boiler or car breaks down).
+Savings are not only important for your future, but they’re also a fantastic safety net for you to fall back on in emergencies.
+If you start creating a savings fund now, you’ll be able to rely on it in inconvenient, unexpected moments – such as when your boiler or car breaks down.

 For more information, head over to our guide on simple ways to save money.
 Or, if you’re still lacking the motivation to save, delve into our guide on 8 reasons to save money.